kolserdav/conhos-vscode/README.md

 # conhos-vscode

-Highlights the syntax of the conhos.yml file
+Highlights, auto completion and hover the syntax of the conhos.yml file